okohll/abdocs/content/docs/charting/business-intelligence.md

 ## Initial Setup

-The first step is to [contact us](https://agilechilli.com/contact-us/) to request we set up an Apache Superset account (this will also allow connections from other BI tools).
-We will then set up as many Superset users you require - there is no ongoing cost for these login accounts.
+The first step is to [contact us](https://agilechilli.com/contact-us/) to request we prepare your account.
+This will also allow connections from Apache Superset, Power BI or any other tool which can connect to ODBC).

+If you wish to use our supplied instance of Superset, we will then set up as many Superset users you require - there is no ongoing cost for these login accounts.
 Note that Superset logins are separate from agileBase ones - the usernames and passwords can be different.

+If you use Power BI, then the process is as follows
+1) Install the PostgreSQL ODBC driver from https://odbc.postgresql.org/.
+Use the Downloads link and if running on Windows, use the newest driver from the **msi** folder.
+When setting up the driver, use the login details we supply.
+Ensure the SSL mode is set to 'require'.
+2) From Power BI, add a connection using the PostgreSQL ODBC driver, *not* the built-in Power BI PostgreSQL driver.

 ## Sending data to Superset or Power BI